Keith Jackson (media executive): Radio Bougainville

 In November 1970 Jackson was deployed to Kieta in Bougainville to manage Radio Bougainville.
 He said the only direction he received from Port Moresby headquarters before going to Bougainville was to “straighten out the station”.
-He took over from the first ever Papua New Guinean station manager, Samuel (Sam) Piniau (1940-2007), who was being groomed to become the first Chairman of the soon to be established National Broadcasting Commission.
+He took over from the first Papua New Guinean station manager, Samuel (Sam) Piniau (1940–2007), who was being groomed to become Chairman of the soon to be established National Broadcasting Commission.
 Jackson and Piniau formed a close friendship, sharing a perception of how radio broadcasting should develop in the soon to be independent country.

 In Bougainville, a secession movement was active after the island had been profoundly disrupted by land acquisition for a huge copper and gold mine and the recruitment of non-local labour.
-The government-owned Radio Bougainville was perceived by the indigenous people as pro-mining and anti-secession and they were responding aggressively to it.
+The government-owned Radio Bougainville was seen by the Indigenous people as pro-mining and anti-secession and they responded aggressively to this positioning.
 Jackson moderated the station’s strident coverage to better align it with community expectations.